Note: This post has been updated for the 2016 season.

-- A Pie’ de Ma’ (Via dell’Amore, Riomaggiore, take the stairs at the train station, and you’ll find it after a 3-minute walk.)
+- A Pie’ de Ma’ (Via dell’Amore, Riomaggiore — take the stairs at the train station, and you’ll find it after a 3-minute walk.)

-This is my favorite drink spot in the whole world and a visit here is mandatory to your Cinque Terre experience.
-My recommended tipple is either local white wine, prosecco or the specialty from this area called Sciacchetra — a fortified wine made from dry grapes of the hillsides you’re surrounded by.
+This is my favorite drink spot in the whole world and a visit here is a mandatory part of your Cinque Terre experience.
+My recommended tipple is either local white wine, prosecco or the specialty from this area called sciacchetrà, a fortified wine made from dry grapes from the hillsides you’re surrounded by.

 After that I would cruise down to the marina.
-Gather at the agave and watch the sunset over the harbor.
+Gather at the agave plant and watch the sunset over the harbor.
 Then head back up to the main street for dinner at:

 You’ll love the beautiful stone interior and the Ligurian comfort food it serves.

 Rise and shine because it’s a beautiful day and you have nothing to do except enjoy it.
 Head down to the village and catch the morning action.
 Drink a coffee on the main (and only!) street.
 Then head to the beach in Riomaggiore for a morning swim.